ORNL/CabanaPD/README.md

  - Grid-based particle generation supporting custom geometry
  - Output options
    - Total strain energy density
+   - Total damage (if fracture is enabled)
    - Per particle output using HDF5 or SILO
-     - Base fields: position (reference or current), velocity, force
+     - Base fields: position (reference or current), displacement, velocity, force, material type
      - Strain energy density, damage
+     - Stress
+     - LPS fields (if used): weighted volume, dilatation
+     - Thermal fields (if used): temperature

 ## Examples

 Once built and installed, CabanaPD `examples/` can be run.
-Timing and energy information is output to file and particle output is written to files (if enabled within Cabana) that can be visualized with Paraview and similar applications.
+Timing and energy information is output to file and particle output is written to files (if enabled within Cabana) that can be [visualized](#visualizing-with-paraview).
 New examples can be created by using any of the current cases as a template.
-All inputs are specified in the example JSON files within the relevant `inputs/` subdirectory.
+Most inputs are specified in the example JSON files within the relevant `inputs/` subdirectory; some inputs are set within the `.cpp` files directly.

 ### Mechanics
 Examples which only include mechanics and fracture are within `examples/mechanics`.